 The reception was simple but intimate, with focus on one-on-one interactions with the artists.
 Artists Allan Dimayacyac and Jesse Rona shared insights and their perspective about art in Cebu as it evolved through the years.

+Photos from the launching may be viewed at ArtCebu's Facebook page.
 Artworks may be viewed at the Cebu City Museum from Monday to Saturday, 9:00 to 6:00 PM.
-For additional information please contact the ArtCebu Team, email@example.com or 0927 982 0666.
+For additional information please contact the ArtCebu Team, firstname.lastname@example.org or 0927 982 0666.